-Nonetheless, the current rules (effective as of 28 July 2018) no longer require residents of Taiwan, Hong Kong or Macao to obtain work permits.
-Rather, this category of non-PRC passport holder may enter, work and reside in China without a work permit.
+Nonetheless, the current rules (effective as of 28 July 2018) no longer require residents of HMT to obtain work permits.
+Rather, this category of non-People's Republic of China passport holder may enter, work and reside in China without a work permit.